 3. Final Financial Reports for Reimbursement and Closeout Checklist - The Provider agrees to submit its final Reimbursement Invoice within forty-five (45) calendar days of the ending date of this contract or the date of contract termination, whichever is earlier.
 If the Provider fails to submit the final Reimbursement Invoice within the forty-five (45) calendar days, all rights to any such payments are forfeited.
-Provider must also submit a completed AmeriCorps Program Closeout Checklist (Exhibit XI) and Property and Equipment Inventory Form (Exhibit VIII) within forty-five (45) calendar days after the ending date of this contract termination, whichever is earlier.
-If the South the Closeout Checklist within the specified time, final payment will be delayed or forfeited.
+Provider must also submit a completed AmeriCorps Program Closeout Checklist (Exhibit XI) and Property and Equipment Inventory Form (Exhibit VIII) within forty-five (45) calendar days after the ending date of this contract or the date of contract termination, whichever is earlier.
+If the Provider fails to submit the Closeout Checklist within the specified time, final payment will be delayed or forfeited.